Jimmy Barnes: Cold Chisel

-1973–1983

 Barnes took up an apprenticeship in a foundry with the South Australian Railways in 1973, but the love he and his brother had for music led him to join a band.
 In 1974, his brother Swanee was playing drums with Fraternity, which had just parted ways with the singer Bon Scott.
-Barnes took over the role but his tenure with the band was brief and, in December 1975, he joined a harder-edged band called Orange, with the organist and songwriter Don Walker, guitarist Ian Moss, drummer Steve Prestwich and bass guitarist Les Kaczmarek.
+Barnes took over the role but his tenure with the band was brief and, in December 1975, he joined a harder-edged band called Orange, with the organist and songwriter Don Walker, guitarist Ian Moss, drummer Steve Prestwich, and bass guitarist Les Kaczmarek.
+He later said that Walker had had a profound influence on him, because "he was someone who really cared about what he was doing, and who seemed to have a plan".

 In 1974, Orange had changed its name to Cold Chisel and began to develop a strong presence on the local music scene.
-Barnes' relationship with the band was often volatile and he left several times, leaving Moss to handle vocal duties until he returned.
-After a temporary move to Armidale, New South Wales while Walker completed his engineering studies there, Cold Chisel moved to Melbourne in August 1976, and then three months later shifted base to Sydney.
-Progress was slow and Barnes announced he was leaving once again in May 1977 to join Swanee in a band called Feather.
-However, his farewell performance with Cold Chisel went so well that he changed his mind and decided to stay in the band.
-A month later, WEA signed the band.
+Barnes moved to Armidale, New South Wales with the band while Walker completed his masters there, In May 1976 Cold Chisel relocated to Melbourne, but, "frustrated by their lack of progress", they moved on to Sydney in early 1977.
+In late 1977 WEA (later Warner Music) signed the band.

 Between 1978 and 1984, Cold Chisel released five studio albums and won numerous TV Week / Countdown Awards.
-The band broke up in December 1983, its final performances at the Sydney Entertainment Centre running from 12 to 15 December 1983.
+Barnes would frequently leave and return to the band during this period, and they did not earn enough money to live on, despite pulling huge crowds.
+After acrimonious arguments had developed among band members, Cold Chisel broke up in December 1983, its final performances at the Sydney Entertainment Centre running from 12 to 15 December 1983.

+Cold Chisel reunited in 1997 and released Last Wave of Summer in 1998.
+Since then Barnes has continued to perform on and off with the band while also pursuing a solo career.
+In 2013 they established their own record label under which to publish their own music, and signed a deal for distribution and promotion with the Universal Music Group.
+In late 2024 the band did a 50th anniversary national tour, finishing with a gig at the VAILO Adelaide 500 post-race concert in Adelaide on 17 November 2024.

 Solo career

 1980s

-In November 1979, Barnes met Jane Mahoney (born 1958 as Jane Dejakasaya in Bangkok, Thailand), the stepdaughter of an Australian diplomat.
-Barnes began a relationship with her.
-They married in Sydney on 22 May 1981 and Jane gave birth to their first child, Mahalia, named after Mahalia Jackson, on 12 July 1982.
-They have four children (Mahalia, Eliza-Jane, Elly-May and Jackie).